How to root Samsung Galaxy S8 and S8 Plus (Exynos Variants)

 - First and foremost, make sure that you’ve Exynos powered variant S8 /S8+.

-- Download and install Samsung USB Drivers on your PC.
+- Download and install USB Drivers for Odin.

 - Go to phone Settings > Developer Options to enable USB Debugging and OEM Unlock.
 By default Developer options are not enabled you’ll have to enable it first by going to Settings> About device, and tap the Build number repeatedly for around 6 to 7 times until you see a message that says “You are now a developer.”